 Initiating and Managing Projects Using the Microsoft Project Desktop Client

 More and more organizations are outgrowing their basic tools, methods, and processes for managing work and resources.
-Typical tools in widespread use today include tools such as Microsoft Excel, Outlook, or Word.
-Spreadsheets are an excellent way to manage information at the task level; however, when you need to see the impact of one activity on another then the need to move toward project management becomes increasingly apparent.
+Typical tools in widespread use today include Microsoft Excel, Outlook, or Word.
+Spreadsheets are an excellent way to manage information at the task level; however, when you need to see the impact of one activity on another the need to move toward PM becomes increasingly apparent.

-As the number of tasks and interactions increases, so does the complexity level of the scope, budget (or resources), time, and the quality of the end product.
-When organizations move from a basic way of managing work to a more sophisticated level of rigor they typically will utilize project management methods, tools and technologies, and best practices.
+As the number of tasks and interactions increases, so does the complexity level of the scope, budget (or resources), time, and quality of the end product.
+When organizations move from a basic way of managing work to a more sophisticated level of rigor, they typically utilize PM methods, tools and technologies, and best practices.

 Effective Work Scheduling and Resource Planning with Microsoft Project Desktop